nodejs/node/doc/api/tls.markdown

   Consult
   <http://www.openssl.org/docs/apps/ciphers.html#CIPHER_LIST_FORMAT>
   for details on the format.
-* `honorCipherOrder` : When choosing a cipher, use the server's preferences instead of the client preferences.
+* `honorCipherOrder` : When choosing a cipher, use the server’s preferences instead of the client preferences.
 For further details see `tls` module documentation.